J&J Medical Connect

 • Eight months later, the patient’s UC remained asymptomatic with complete mucosal healing.

-Berman et al (2021)3 described the case of a 28-year-old female patient with hidradenitis suppurativa (HS), psoriasis, and CD who received treatment with TREMFYA.
+Berman et al (2021)3 described the case of a 28-year-old female patient with hidradenitis suppurativa (HS), PsO, and CD who received treatment with TREMFYA.

 • The patient was reported to have failed multiple treatments including antibiotics, phototherapy, and biologic agents.

-• Two weeks after the discontinuation of infliximab treatment, TREMFYA 100 mg was initiated at baseline and weeks 5, 12, and 20.
+• Two weeks after the discontinuation of IFX treatment, TREMFYA 100 mg was initiated at baseline and weeks 5, 12, and 20 (patient was traveling during week 4).

-• For an overview of the patient’s clinical response to treatment, see Table: Clinical Response to TREMFYA.
+• For an overview of the patient’s clinical response to treatment, see Table: Summary of Clinical Response to TREMFYA.

 Disease Parameter